Liquidation

 The sources of the Insurance Fund are:

-1. The reserved provided by Pionex.
+1. The initial funds provided by Pionex.

 2. All liquidation fees.